luisbadolato/IronhackFinalProject/README.md

 </p>

   <h3 align="center">
-	  A guitar learning app that lets you track your progress
+	  A guitar learning app that lets you track your musical prowess
     <br />
  </h3>